-Configuring your request
+Configuring request

-If you want to enrich your HTTP request with additional arguments such as headers or query parameters, you can specify them in the HTTP request as dictionaries in headers
+If you want to enrich your HTTP request with additional arguments such as headers or query parameters, you can specify them in the HTTP request as dictionaries in headers and query fields.

-, that you can use in defining your pydantic request model.
+Additionally, Arrest offers custom field types Header, Query and Body, which are inherited from pydantic's FieldInfo, that you can use in defining your pydantic request model.

 Header¶

-keyword-argument in the request method to directly pass a set of key-value pairs as headers.
+You can use the headers keyword-argument in the request method to directly pass a set of key-value pairs as headers.

-using headers
+using headers kwarg

-definition as well.
-You can use both of these together as all the headers will be collected and sent as a whole.
+argument.
+You can use both of these together as all the headers will be collected

-using Resource.headers
+using config.headers

-If you want to define your headers as part of your request model, use arrest.params.Header
+If you want to define your headers as part of your request model, use arrest.params.Header to specify the header fields in your request.

 This is useful when you want to group together all the components of your request inside one data model.

-using Header
+using Header class

 Warning

-Arrest does NOT convert any non-str values to str and convert snake_case
+Arrest does NOT convert non-str values to str or convert snake_case to kebab-case before sending the fields as headers in the request.

-If you want to send kebab-case
+If you want to send kebab-case headers you need to:

 -